CPI/CPPI Rules and Regulations

 Examination appeals

-An appeal must be made no later than one month after the result has been sent and must be accompanied by a fee of £196 this includes VAT.
-The award of prizes, distinctions and merits is a discretionary matter managed by the chief examiner and it is not the policy of the IPA to release the relevant criteria that are taken into consideration.
+An appeal must be made no later than one month after the result has been sent and must be accompanied by a fee of £200 this includes VAT.
+The award of prizes, distinctions and merits is a discretionary matter managed by the Chief Examiner and it is not the policy of the IPA to release the relevant criteria that are taken into consideration.

 Appeals will only he held for those that have failed.

-The candidate’s paper will be re-marked by an examiner selected by the Chair of the Examinations Committee, and will be an examiner who has not previously marked or moderated the paper.
+The candidate’s paper will be re-marked by an examiner selected by the Chair of the Examination Committee, and will be an examiner who has not previously marked or moderated the paper.

 The IPA does not issue marked exam papers to students upon request.